netdata/go.d.plugin/modules/windows/README.md

 Automated charts and alerts for your entire Windows infrastructure will be automatically generated.
 Each Windows host (data collection job) will be identifiable as an "instance" in the Netdata Cloud charts.

+### Windows Exporter Options

+[Prometheus windows exporter](https://github.com/prometheus-community/windows_exporter) does not expose all metrics by default.
+To enable a specific metric, it is necessary to pass as argument for the option `--collectors.enabled` the module name.

+Suppose you want to monitor on your environment Active Directory, IIS, and Memory.
+To achieve this goal you need to start Windows exporter with the following options:

+> .\windows_exporter-0.20.0-amd64.exe --collectors.enabled "ad,iis,memory"

+After windows exporter is running you can start netdata.

 ## Metrics

 All metrics have prefix.